tozd/gitlab-config/testdata/projects.md

 - `merge`: a merge commit is created for every merge, and merging is allowed if there are no conflicts.
 - `rebase_merge`: a merge commit is created for every merge, but merging is only allowed if fast-forward merge is possible.
-This way you could make sure that if this merge request would build, after merging to target branch it would also build.
+You can make sure that the target branch would build after this merge request builds and merges.
-- `ff`: no merge commits are created and all merges are fast-forwarded, which means that merging is only allowed if the branch could be fast-forwarded.
+- `ff`: no merge commits are created and all merges are fast-forwarded.
+Merging is only allowed if the branch could be fast-forwarded.

 ## List all projects

+> The `_links.cluster_agents` attribute in the response was [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/347047) in GitLab 15.0.

 Get a list of all visible projects across GitLab for the authenticated user.
 When accessed without authentication, only public projects with _simple_ fields